MarcoFranca/Pod-request-access-landing-page/README.md

 # Welcome! 👋

-This solution to the challenge [Pod request access landing page](https://www.frontendmentor.io/challenges/pod-request-access-landing-page-eyTmdkLSG) is under construction. an early access landing page with validation of the custom form in JS will be built.
+This solution to the challenge [Pod request access landing page](https://www.frontendmentor.io/challenges/pod-request-access-landing-page-eyTmdkLSG) That i built an early access landing page with custom form validation in JS.

 ---